polterguy/phosphorusfive/plugins/p5.io/README.md

 all files created, using p5.io, will be created as UTF8 files.
 In addition, all files loaded with p5.io, will be assumed to be encoded as
 UTF8.

+All Active Events in p5.io will also automatically substitute a path, with "/users/logged-in-username" if it starts with "~".
+For instance, if you are logged in as username "root", then "~/documents/foo.txt" will unroll to "/users/root/documents/foo.txt".

 In general, at the time of this writing, p5.io exclusively support UTF8 text files, in addition to some rudimentary support for binary files.

 Also notice, that although you _can_ load and save binary data with p5.io - Hyperlisp and p5.lambda, is not in general terms, very adequate